* Garbage Collection is an automatic memory management feature.

 * This thread is low priority thread.
-Since it is a low priority thread we can not guarantee this execution.
+Since it is a low priority thread we cannot guarantee its execution.

-* No, we can not guarantee objects destruction even though it is unreferenced, because we can not guarantee garbage collector execution.
+* No, we cannot guarantee objects destruction even though it is unreferenced, because we can not guarantee garbage collector's execution.

 * So, we can confirm whether object is eligible for garbage collection or not.

 Java Garbage Collection is the process to identify and remove the unused objects from the memory and free space to be allocated to objects created in the future processing.
 One of the best feature of java programming language is the automatic garbage collection, unlike other programming languages such as C where memory allocation and deallocation is a manual process.

 Garbage Collector is the program running in the background that looks into all the objects in the memory and find out objects that are not referenced by any part of the program.
 All these unreferenced objects are deleted and space is reclaimed for allocation to other objects.

 One of the basic way of garbage collection involves three steps: